-Your Health During Pregnancy continued...
+Your Health During a High-Risk Pregnancy continued...

 Preterm labor: Labor that starts sooner than 37 weeks is called preterm.
-About 12% of babies born in the U.S. are born preterm, before the 37th week of pregnancy.
-This increases the odds that they’ll have health problems or developmental delays throughout life.
+About 12% of babies born in the U.S. are born too early.
+Preemies have greater odds of health problems or developmental delays throughout life.
 The earlier a baby is born, the higher the health risks.
-You’re more likely to go into early labor if you have an infection, a shortened cervix, or have delivered early in the past.
-Your doctor will try to delay labor or speed up the baby’s lung development with medicines.
+Early labor is more likely if you have an infection, a shortened cervix, or have delivered early in the past.
+Your doctor might try to delay labor or speed up the baby’s lung development with medicines.